 - The identity of the consignment does not correspond to the phytosanitary certificate (the composition of the consignment, the plant varieties and their number do not correspond to the description given on the certificate).

-If (symptoms of) harmful organisms are detected, a sample is taken and sent to an approved laboratory.
-The laboratory will identify the harmful organism.
+If (symptoms of) pests are detected, a sample is taken and sent to an approved laboratory.
+The laboratory will identify the pest, if present.
 The FASFC will then decide which measures need to be taken.